-Net cash provided by financing activities was \$1.5 million for the first six months of 1997.
-The financing activities were comprised of proceeds from the issuance of GTC's Preferred Stock of \$2.5 million partially off-set by repayments of debt of \$1.0 million.
-On June 30, 1997, GTC utilized the \$18.0 million proceeds from the sale of its Latin American operations to repay all amounts outstanding under the Credit Agreement with its primary lender and terminated the Credit Agreement.
-GTC also expects to utilize approximately \$2.9 million of the proceeds to repay SCI Systems, Inc., for changes in the net book value of GTC Mexico and GTC Brazil, in accordance with the purchase and sales agreement.
-In the third quarter, GTC recorded a gain on the sale, net of costs, amounting to approximately \$3.2 million.
+Net cash used in financing activities was \$8.7 million for the first nine months of 1997.
+The financing activities were comprised of proceeds from the issuance of GTC's Preferred Stock of \$2.5 million off-set by repayments of debt of \$11.2 million.
+On June 30, 1997, GTC utilized the proceeds from the sale of its Latin American operations to repay all amounts outstanding under the Credit Agreement with its primary lender and terminated the Credit Agreement.

-In connection with execution of an amendment of the Credit Agreement in the first quarter of 1996, GFP invested \$1.0 million in GTC in exchange for 374,531 shares of GTC Common Stock.
-GTC also issued warrants to the bank for purchase of 1.2 million shares of GTC Common Stock for \$.01 per share.
-Of the 1.2 million warrants, 200,000 became exercisable at closing and 125,000 became exercisable on March 31, 1997.
-As a result of GTC repaying all amounts payable under the Credit Agreement on June 30, 1997, the bank forfeited the remaining 875,000 warrants.
+In connection with execution of the Credit Agreement in the first quarter of 1996, GFP invested \$1.0 million in GTC in exchange for 374,531 shares of GTC's Common Stock.
+GTC also issued warrants to the lender under the credit agreement for purchase of 1,200,000 shares of GTC's Common Stock for \$.01 per share.
+Of the 1,200,000 warrants, 200,000 became exercisable at closing and 125,000 became exercisable on March 31, 1997.
+As a result of GTC repaying all amounts payable under the Credit Agreement on June 30, 1997, the lender forfeited the remaining 875,000 warrants.

-In connection with a March 28, 1997 amendment to the Credit Agreement, GFP invested \$2.5 million in GTC in exchange for 250,000 shares of GTC Preferred Stock.
-The GTC Preferred Stock pays quarterly dividends of 8.5% per annum and is redeemable at the option of the holder upon repayment by GTC of all of its outstanding Credit Agreement indebtedness.
-The GTC Preferred Stock is also convertible and each share may be exchanged for 8.1 shares of GTC Common Stock.
+In connection with a March 28, 1997 amendment to the Credit Agreement, GFP invested \$2.5 million in GTC in exchange for 250,000 shares of Preferred Stock.
+The Preferred Stock pays quarterly dividends of 8.5% per annum and is redeemable at the option of the holder upon repayment by GTC of all of its outstanding Credit Agreement indebtedness.
+The Preferred Stock is also convertible and each share may be exchanged for 8.1 shares of GTC's Common Stock.

-GTC believes that sufficient resources, including resources provided by the sale of its Latin American operations, will be available to meet its cash requirements through the next twelve months.
+On November 14, 1997, GTC joined in a credit agreement with several whollyowned subsidiaries of GFP.
+The credit agreement with Bank One, Kentucky, NA totals \$45 million, including a \$30 million revolving credit loan and a \$15 million term loan.
+The revolving credit loan matures on September 30, 2002.
+The term loan matures in quarterly installments commencing on December 31, 1997 with a payment of \$500,000, occurring quarterly thereafter with payments of \$750,000 and terminating on September 30, 2002 with a final payment of \$1.0 million.
+Revolving credit availability may be used on a shared basis for the general corporate purposes of GTC and the other GFP subsidiaries and for ordinary operating expenses of GFP.
+GTC believes that sufficient resources, including resources to be provided by this financing and resources expected to be provided by operations (with consideration given to the estimated modest revenue growth as previously discussed), will be available to meet its cash requirements through the next twelve months.
 If such resources otherwise prove insufficient to provide GTC with adequate funding for its working capital, management will undertake actions to mitigate the effect of such deficiencies.
 Such actions could consist of financing initiatives, potential asset sales, and other actions relative to maximizing the liquidity of GTC's financial resources.
 Cash requirements for periods beyond the next twelve months depend on GTC's profitability, its ability to manage working capital requirements and its growth rate.